Meet the Staff

 Dr. Harris’s dissertation research focused on a bioarchaeological analysis of human remains from the archaeological site of Jícaro, a pre-Colombian village in northwestern Costa Rica that was occupied between AD 800 and 1350.
 Her Master’s thesis involved a study of positive identifications made by comparisons of antemortem and postmortem lumbar spine radiographs.
 Dr. Harris’s research continues to focus on topics involving identification of unidentified human remains, and she hopes to return to Costa Rica to continue collaborative research with the archaeologists who conducted the excavations at Jícaro.
 Dr. Harris is excited about her future with NMU and FROST, working with undergraduate students on innovative research projects, and building collaborative relationships with researchers and law enforcement throughout Michigan, the U.S. and abroad.

 Carley Leanes is the Program Coordinator for the Center for Forensic Anthropology’s Body Donation Program and Educational Programs.
 Carley graduated from NMU with her Bachelor of Science degree in 2020 and is currently pursuing a graduate degree.
 Prior to working for the Center for Forensic Anthropology, Carley worked for the NMU Police Department and Public Safety Institute/Regional Police Academy.
 She also brings years of experience working in hospice where she cared for patients and guided them and their families through the end-of-life processes and has recently completed Grief Support Specialist training.

 Carley is excited about her future with the Center for Forensic Anthropology and the opportunity to work with donors and their families and the law enforcement community.
-She looks forward to working with undergraduate students as they conduct research and work toward making advancements in forensic science.
+She looks forward to working with undergraduate and graduate students as they conduct research and work toward making advancements in forensic science.